 When should I get back to you to learn about your decision?

 If the prospect won’t answer the questions or make any commitments it is a signal that the sale is not moving forward.
-Either find out why or go work on some prospects that are ready to buy.

 Develop a relationship with all the people involved in the decision.